 If you find your left handed writers are struggling with learning to handwriting I would recommend you try the following:

 - Check they can cross the mid-line point (Activities on the assessment page of the website see link: https://www.teachhandwriting.co.uk/physical-ability.html.

 - Check their hand and finger strengths (Activities on the assessment page as above).

-- Paper position and tilt is very important for a left handed writer to ensure that the writing hand stays below the writing line(Information for developing this skill is in the Sitting section of the website: https://www.teachhandwriting.co.uk/paper-position-for-comfortable-handwriting.html )
+- Paper position and tilt is very important for a left handed writer to ensure that the writing hand stays below the writing line: https://www.teachhandwriting.co.uk/paper-position-for-comfortable-handwriting.html .

 - Use a range of Pre-handwriting patterns that help a child to practise the left to right pencil pushes and pulls they need for forming letters.
 These patterns help them to get used to how it feels to move the pencil left to right rather than their natural instinct to want to write right to left (I would do this before introducing a letter family).
 Pre-handwriting pattern animations and worksheets can be found using the following link: https://www.teachhandwriting.co.uk/pre-handwriting-patterns.html

 You may also find our ‘Teaching Handwriting to a Left Handed Child: Tips for Right Handed People’ useful: https://www.teachhandwriting.co.uk/handwriting-teachers-tips.html